MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

 ### Links to sections

-You can add links to headings of other sections of the same document:[First section](#first-section)
+You can add links to headings of other sections of the same document: [Detect which tables have a recycle bin enabled](#detect-which-tables-have-a-recycle-bin-enabled)

-You can link to headings of other sections of a different document: [Quickstart: Host Power Fx in your application : First section](get-started.md#first-section).
+You can link to headings of other sections of a different document: [DeleteMultiple Availability](deletemultiple.md#availability)

-You can link to a section of another document on Microsoft Learn: [Dataverse developer guide: Understand when to write code](/power-apps/developer/data-platform/overview#understand-when-to-write-code).
+You can link to a section of another document on Microsoft Learn: [Power Platform CLI](/power-platform/developer/cli/introduction)

 > [!NOTE]
 > If you change the heading (or someone else changes the heading), the link will break.
 You (or they) will get a build warning when that happens.

 ### Other Microsoft Learn articles

 You can link to other articles in different repos by removing `https://learn.microsoft.com/en-us` from the URL.
-For example: [Microsoft Dataverse Developer Guide](/power-apps/developer/data-platform/overview).
+For example: [Microsoft Power Platform developer documentation](/power-platform/developer/).

 ### Links to reference articles

 If you want to link to a reference topic for a property, use this pattern: <xref:System.String.Length>, or [String.Length Property](xref:System.String.Length), or [String.IndexOf Method](xref:System.String.IndexOf%2A).
 After you have added one link, subsequent mentions can just use back ticks: `IndexOf` method.

-Test of link to Power Fx SDK reference: [BasicServiceProvider Class](xref:Microsoft.PowerFx.BasicServiceProvider).

 The [Learn Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) provides a tool to make adding these easier when you are using a local clone of the repo.